 AAdvantage eShopping

-A fun way to earn miles from the comfort of your home is online shopping through American Airlines’ retail portal, AAdvantage eShopping.
+A fun way to earn miles from the comfort of your home is to shop online through American Airlines’ retail portal, AAdvantage eShopping.
 Here, you’ll find hundreds of stores where travelers can earn miles either at a per-dollar amount or a flat rate per purchase.
 And regularly, AAdvantage eShopping offers bonus miles specials, allowing you to earn even more award miles!

 This program earns Loyalty Points at a rate of 1 point per eligible mile earned.